 Q. Do I have to allow fox baiting on my property?

-A. No. Participation in fox baiting programs is voluntary.
+A. No. Participation in a fox baiting program is voluntary.
 However, all landowners are encouraged to support fox baiting programs as they have been designed to ensure that we have the greatest chance of exposing foxes in the landscape to lethal baits.
 If there are holes in the fox baiting programs, then they will be less effective and may result in foxes avoiding exposure to lethal baits.

 Q. What is core fox habitat?